The Piemonte Region of Italy

 Climate: Piemonte has a temperate climate becoming progressively colder and colder as one goes up in altitude.
 Winters are seasonally cold and not very rainy; and frequently sunny with possible snowfall, sometimes significant snowfall.
 In the northeast areas, snow is occasional.
 In the summer it is usually hot with the possibility of strong thunderstorms.

 Geography: Piemonte is bordered on three sides by the Alps, including Monviso at the mouth of the Po River, and Monte Rosa.
-On its borders are France, Switzerland and the Italian regions of Lombardia, Liguria and Emilia Romagna, as well as the Aosta Valley.
+France, Switzerland and the Italian regions of Lombardia, Liguria and Emilia Romagna, as well as the Aosta Valley border Piemonte.
 The geography is 43.3% mountainous, with hills for 30.3%, and plains for 26.4%.
 The landscape is quite diverse including the rugged peaks of Monte Rosa and Gran Paradiso to the rice paddies of Vercelli and Novarra, as wells as the sloping hills of Langhe, Roero and Montferrat to the flat plains.
 There are many national or regional parks (56).
 The most famous is Gran Paradiso National Park between Piedmont and the Aosta Valley.

 History:

-Deriving from the original Latin, Piemonte in Italian, means “at the foot of the mountains”, i.e. the Alps.
-Inhabited in early historic times , the tribes of Taurini and Salassi were conquered by the Romans around 220BC.
-The Piemonte was invaded by many other tribes including the Lombards and the Franks.
-After many rulers, Piemonte was a springboard for the unification of Italy in 1859-61 and after that unification, Piemonte became one of the most important regions in the industrialization of Italy.
+Deriving from the original Latin, Piemonte in Italian, means “at the foot of the mountains”, i.e. the Alps. , The tribes of Taurini and Salassi who inhabited the region in early historic times, were conquered by the Romans around 220BC.
+Piemonte was invaded by many other tribes including the Lombards and the Franks.
+After having had many rulers, Piemonte was a springboard for the unification of Italy in 1859-61 and after that unification, it became one of the most important regions in the industrialization of Italy.

 Culture:

-Language: Of course, Italian is spoken in Piemonte as in the rest of Italy, but but there are also local languages the dialects of Piemontese, Insubric which are spoken in the eastern part of the province, as well as Occitan in the Occitan Valley and in Torino.
+Language: Of course, Italian is spoken in Piemonte as in the rest of Italy, but there are also local languages, including the dialects of Piemontese and Insubric which are spoken in the eastern part of the province, as well as Occitan in the Occitan Valley and in Torino.

 Cuisine: Piemontese cuisine mirrors the style of cooking in Northern Italy.
 Because Piemonte borders France and Switzerland, Piedmontese cuisine is influenced by French cuisine.
 We see this in the importance placed on appetizers, as in France.